grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

-* servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative over all of them
+* servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative for all of them

 * servers that have resources that require client authentication to access and need to request client authentication after the connection has started